koxudaxi/t-linter/README.md

 **Troubleshooting**: If syntax highlighting doesn't work:
 1. Ensure `t-linter` is installed: Run `t-linter --version` in terminal
+2. Check that Python language server is disabled: `python.languageServer` should be set to "None"
-2. Check the server path in VSCode settings: `t-linter.serverPath`
+3. Check the server path in VSCode settings: `t-linter.serverPath`
-3. Restart VSCode after making changes
+4. Restart VSCode after making changes

 ### Command Line Interface
 If you installed via PyPI, you can use t-linter from the command line: